 As warehouse automation continues to grow, so do other innovative warehouse solutions.
-These seven trends in warehouse management are changing the face of the industry, and the way manufacturers do business.
+These seven trends in warehouse management are changing the face of the industry, and the way manufacturers do business in 2019.

 In the world of automation, AGVs and AMRs are essentially the oil that keeps the machine running.
 AGVs, or automated guided vehicles, and AMRs, or autonomous mobile robots, are robotics innovations that are delivering new efficiencies in warehouse management and function.